Dilbert66/esphome-components/README.md

 telegram_bot:
   id: webnotify
-  bot_id: "123467890:SAMPLETELEGRAMBOTKEYSAMPLETELEGRAM"
+  bot_id: "123467890:SAMPLETELEGRAMBOTKEYSAMPLETELEGRAM"  #can also use a lambda value.
   chat_id: "123455222" #default chat id to send to.
-Can also be a group id.
+Can also be a group id or a lambda value.
   bot_enable: true #if you dont need to have the receive bot set to false.
 Only publish action will be available.
   allowed_chat_ids:  #chat id's that are allowed to send cmds.
 Can also be group id's.
 Use "*" to allow all.
     - "12345522"